Monisha-RK10/-Hybrid-Detection-and-Segmentation-of-TinyTraffic-Lights-with-YOLOv8-and-SAM/input/README.md

+# input/

+This folder contains dataset metadata, configuration files, and annotation references used for both detection and segmentation tasks in the traffic light project.

+---

-## Dataset YAML Files
+### Files

+- **`train.yaml`**
-- `train.yaml` – Full Bosch Small Traffic Lights dataset used for earlier exploration.
+  Full Bosch Small Traffic Lights dataset used during initial exploration.

-- `curated_images.csv` — Handpicked image metadata for quality assurance.
+- **`curated_images.csv`**
+  List of ~650 handpicked images selected from different Bosch folders based on quality, visibility, and class balance.

-- `data.yaml (for YOLOv8 detector)` – Curated subset used for training and evaluation.
+- **`data.yaml`** (for YOLOv8 detector)
+  Dataset configuration for the curated subset used in detection training and evaluation.

-- `data.yaml (for YOLOv8n/s segmenter)` — Segmentation format config for YOLOv8.
+- **`data.yaml`** (for YOLOv8ns/s segmenter)
+  Dataset configuration in segmentation format for YOLOv8ns and YOLOv8s training.

+- **`annotations.json`** *(from MakeSense.ai)*
-- `json (from Makesense.ai)` — Ground truth masks used for YOLOv8 segmentation.
+  COCO-style polygon masks for ~100 manually annotated images, used as ground truth for YOLOv8 segmentation.

+---

+### Notes

-All ~650 curated training images were manually selected from different Bosch folders and consolidated under images/.
-A full list of selected filenames is available in curated_list.csv for reproducibility.
+- All curated images are consolidated under `images/` for simplified access.

-~100 images are annotated via MakeSense AI tool to use them as ground truth for training YOLOv8ns and YOLOv8s segmentation models.
+- The `curated_images.csv` ensures full reproducibility of the dataset split.
+- Segmentation annotations were created using [MakeSense.ai](https://www.makesense.ai/) and follow the COCO format structure.